Vega Build Flavors

 7. Environment-Aware Logging: Logging that respects the configured log level

-One way of adding the build flavors for usage in Kepler specific scope is covered via this walkthrough.
-Here we make use of react-native-dotenv which transforms imports at build time using Babel config ( for ease of access from JS side ) .
+One way of adding build flavors for use in a Vega app is covered in this walkthrough.
+We use react-native-dotenv, which transforms imports at build time using Babel config for ease of access from the JS side.

-Let’s use the sample Kepler Video App accessible here as for the purpose of this demo.
+Let’s use the Vega Video Sample App for this demo.

-Once the sample app is downloaded, unzip extract_build_flavors.py.zip (8.5 KB) and copy extract_build_flavors.py to the root of the project file (Kepler Video App you downloaded above)
+Download extract_build_flavors.py.zip (8.5 KB) and copy extract_build_flavors.py to the root of your project.

-Open a new terminal window at your project root and then run the following cmd:
+Open a new terminal window at your project root and run:

 python3 extract_build_flavors.py --extract-all